ivan-paleo/imaging-reports/README.md

 **This report can and should be published together with the image data.** While publishing them as a supplementary material to a paper is OK, I recommend publishing everything in open access on an online repository like [Zenodo](https://zenodo.org/), [Figshare](https://figshare.com/) or [OSF](https://osf.io/) for easy and long-term accessibility.
 Additionally or alternatively, the report could be attached to a protocol, for example on [protocols.io](https://www.protocols.io/).
 For more details, **check my repo** [**publish-micro-image**](https://github.com/ivan-paleo/publish-micro-image).

-The App is designed for the instruments available at the [IMPALA](https://www.leiza.de/forschung/infrastrukturen/labore/impala) and currently includes only the digital microscope (Zeiss Smartzoom 5) and the upright light microscope + LSCM (Zeiss Imager.Z2 Vario + LSM 800 MAT).
+The App is designed for the instruments available at the [IMPALA](https://www.leiza.de/forschung/infrastrukturen/labore/impala) and currently includes only the digital microscope (Zeiss Smartzoom 5) and the upright light microscope + LSCM (Zeiss Axio Imager.Z2 Vario + LSM 800 MAT, abbreviated "LSM").
 More instruments will be added later.

 If you would like to adapt the App to your instrument(s), check the sections [How to adapt the App](#how-to-adapt-the-app), [How to contribute](#how-to-contribute) and [License](#license).